awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 ## Using Multi\-Factor Authentication<a name="cli-configure-role-mfa"></a>

-For additional security, you can require that users provide a one time key generated from a multi\-factor authentication device, a U2F device, or mobile app when they attempt to make a call using the role profile\.
+For additional security, you can require that users provide a one\-time key generated from a multi\-factor authentication \(MFA\) device, a U2F device, or mobile app when they attempt to make a call using the role profile\.

-First, modify the trust relationship on the IAM role to require multi\-factor authentication\.
-For an example, see the `Condition` line in the following sample:
+First, modify the trust relationship on the IAM role to require MFA\.
+For an example, see the `Condition` line in the following example\.

 ```
 {